jnoriega232/azure-virtualmachine/README.md

 <h3>Tip</h3>

--  If you want to save your free $200 credits, make sure you delete ALL resource groups after finishing!
+-  If you are using the $200 free credit with your current Azure account make sure to delete all resources once finished.